metal-stack/pixie/pixiecore/README.md

 The endpoint you provide must implement the Pixiecore boot API, as described in the [API spec](README.api.md).

-You can find a sample API server implementation in the `example` subdirectory.
+You can find a sample API server implementation in the `api-example` subdirectory.
 The code is not production-grade, but gives a short illustration of how the protocol works by reimplementing a subset of Pixiecore's static mode as an API server.